Combining the Silhouette and Skeleton Data for Gait Recognition: Abstract

 \section{Abstract}

-{Gait recognition, a promising long-distance biometric technology, has aroused intense interest in computer vision.
-Existing works on gait recognition can be divided into appearance-based methods and model-based methods, which extract features from silhouettes and skeleton data, respectively.
-However, since appearance-based methods are greatly affected by clothing changing and carrying condition, and model-based methods are limited by the accuracy of pose estimation approaches, gait recognition remains challenging in practical applications.
-In order to integrate the merits of such two approaches, a two-branch neural network (NN)-based model is proposed in this paper.
-The method contains two branches, namely a CNN-based branch taking silhouettes as input and a GCN-based branch taking skeletons as input.
-In addition, two modifications are introduced into the GCN-based branch to boost the performance.
-First, we present a simple fully connected graph convolution operator to integrate multi-scale graph convolutions and relieve dependence on natural connections.
-Second, we deploy an attention module named STC-Att after each GCN block to learn spatial, temporal and channel-wise attention simultaneously.
-We evaluated the proposed two-branch neural network on the CASIA-B dataset.
-The experimental results show that our method achieves state-of-the-art performance in various conditions.}
+Gait recognition, a long-distance biometric technology, has aroused intense interest recently.
+Currently, the two dominant gait recognition works are appearance-based and model-based, which extract features from silhouettes and skeletons, respectively.
+However, appearance-based methods are greatly affected by clothes-changing and carrying conditions, while model-based methods are limited by the accuracy of pose estimation.
+To tackle this challenge, a simple yet effective two-branch network is proposed in this paper, which contains a CNN-based branch taking silhouettes as input and a GCN-based branch taking skeletons as input.
+In addition, for better gait representation in the GCN-based branch, we present a fully connected graph convolution operator to integrate multi-scale graph convolutions and alleviate the dependence on natural joint connections.
+Also, we deploy a multi-dimension attention module named STC-Att to learn spatial, temporal and channel-wise attention simultaneously.
+The experimental results on CASIA-B and OUMVLP show that our method achieves state-of-the-art performance in various conditions.